-With an average air velocity in the occupied zone at 0.24 m/s, the air dispersion design ensures sufficient air movement and a pleasant draft-free environment without stale air zones.
-Even in the area with the inclined ceiling, the analysis confirms that the air movement is sufficient without creating uncomfortable drafts.
+With an average air velocity in the occupied zone at 0.21 m/s, the air dispersion design ensures sufficient air movement and a pleasant draft-free environment without stale air zones.

 As less than 3% the total area has indications of a slight draft, the CFD confirms that the suggested design for the air dispersion solution is the right fit for the given space.